SAND-Lab/MEA-NAP/README.md

 See more about the network features and validation tools in MEA-NAP in [the full documentation](https://analysis-pipeline.readthedocs.io/en/latest/methods.html).

-Or [download our MEA-NAP poster](https://github.com/SAND-Lab/AnalysisPipeline/blob/main/imgs/SAND_FENS_Poster_2022_06_29.p) we presented at the 2022 Federation of European Neuroscience Societies (FENS) Forum.
+You can [download our MEA-NAP FENS poster](https://github.com/SAND-Lab/AnalysisPipeline/blob/main/imgs/SAND_FENS_Poster_2022_06_29.p) we presented at the 2022 Federation of European Neuroscience Societies (FENS) Forum.
 (Right click on link and select "Save Link As...").

 ## Installation